The Noble - a PC-rated Aristocrat

 Adventures: Nobles are occasionally forced by circumstance or honour to quest for their birthright, to avenge wrongs or to defend their vassals.
 In doing so, they may take on some of the characteristics of the more lowly "adventurer".

 Characteristics: Nobles are bold and able combatants, but rely as much on diplomacy, leadership and innate superiority as on force of arms.
+No mere playboys and dilettantes, they readily turn their keen minds and superior physiques to a wide variety of skills.

 Alignment: Nobles can be of any alignment, though the more laissez-faire Neutral characters tend to be mere Aristocrats.